Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 ### Intention
 - Divergent: reflection on the big picture
-- Convergent: decisions on doma
+- Convergent: loose consensus on the domains projects fit into and the roles we play

-### Talking
+### Verbal interactions
-- Breathe first, turns/circle or listening stick
+- Listening stick

-### Bodies
+### Engagement level
 - Comfortable & relaxed with soft focus.

 ## Time line